-BWD staffers for this event will be Raymond VanBuskirk, Dawn Hewitt, Emily Jones, and Wendy Clark.
-We are also fortunate to have three expert local guides for this event: Sam Burckhardt, Matt Hegwood, and Peggy Ridgway.
+BWD staffers for this event will be Jessica Melfi (assistant editor and birder), and Emily Nichols (event manager).
+We are also fortunate to have two expert local guides for this event: Sam Burckhardt and Peggy Ridgway!

 • Sam’s 175-acre private property with sandhill cranes and ruffed grouse

 • Tawas Point State Park for migrants galore

 • Tuttle Marsh at night for marsh birds, raptors, and waterfowl

 • Au Sable River and Loon Lake for trumpeter swans and loons